EthereumGuruu/EthereumGuruu/README.md

 When I heard about Ethereum in 2016 however, and learned about idea of deploying code to this distributed computer and would be up forever.
 That I'll just have to pay some ETH for deployment and people would have to pay some to interact, I immediately saw the value.
-Not only was there a concrete added value but also a strong incentive for owning ETH, since I'm gonna need a bunch if I want to deploy all my contracts and interact with others.
+Not only was there a concrete added value but also a strong incentive for owning ETH: I'm gonna need a bunch if I want to deploy all my contracts and interact with others.

 Anyway...
 I just wanted to share that little piece of my mind, and maybe also brag about how old I am in the space 😄.